slavabdev/cookbook_ms3/Testing.md

 - **AUTHENTIFICATION**
     - Confirm that all content is visible
     - Expand and reduce a screen size to verify that the page and all the components looks good on a different screen widths.
-    - Confirm that un-registered/unauthorised user can't see the 'Profile', 'Logout' and 'Add recipe' items on the navbar.
+    - Confirm that un-registered/unauthorised user can't see the 'Profile', 'Logout' and 'Add recipe' items on the navbar and don't have an access to this pages.
     - Confirm that registered/authorised user can't see the 'Register' and 'Login' items on the navbar.
 - Register
     - Confirm that it is unable to register without filling the whole registration form.
     - Confirm that it is unable to register with the existing users username (and corresponding flash message appears)
-    - Confirm that after registration user get a flash message and redirected to the recipe page.
+    - Confirm that after registration user get a flash message and redirected to the all recipes page.
 - Login
-    Verify that it is unable to login without filling the whole  form.
+    - Verify that it is unable to login without filling the whole  form.
     - Confirm that it is unable to login with the adding incorrect username/password (and corresponding flash message appears).
-    - Confirm that after log in user get a corresponding flash message and redirected to the recipe page.
+    - Confirm that after log in user get a corresponding flash message and redirected to the all recipes page.
--Logout
+- Logout
     - Confirm that after clicking a 'logout' in the navigation section user will be popped out of the session, get a corresponding flash message and redirected to the 'login' page.
 - **PROFILE**
     - Confirm that all content is visible
     - Expand and reduce a screen size to verify that the page and all the components looks good on a different screen widths.
-    - Confirm that if user haven't uploaded recipes yet, they will see a corresponding message on the bottom of the page.
+    - Confirm that if user haven't uploaded recipes yet, they will see a corresponding message.
     - Verify that username, taken from the database (users collection) display correctly.
     - Make sure that 'Add recipe' button redirect to corresponding page.
 - Recipes